 This show is open to the general public and they will therefore have access to your vehicle.
 The organisers can accept no responsibility for loss of, or damage to, your vehicle or its contents.
 In these circumstances we strongly recommend that you avoid leaving your vehicle completely unattended during the show.
 Should you wish to do so, we suggest that at the very least you arrange for someone with an adjacent vehicle to watch yours and upon return check your vehicle, not only for any loss or damage, but also for any suspicious package that may have been placed in, on or near your vehicle.

-It would be very much appreciated if you would place your litter in the plastic bag which will be provided and upon you finally leaving the showground, either deposit it in the litter bins/skips provided, or take it home with you.
+It would be very much appreciated if you would place your litter in the bins provided and upon you finally leaving the showground deposit all litter in the bins/skips provided, or take it home with you.
 Also throughout the show period there will be a rubbish collection service.
-Extra bags are available on request.

 Refuse will be collected from the stall area between 8.00am and 9.00am, then 6.30pm and 9.00pm each day.
 Elsewhere around the site there will be numerous static refuse bins and a mobile team working from 9.00am to 6.00pm.